 Christmas is a good time to be in Malta.
 The weather is mild, with warm sunny days being common.
 Temperatures range between 11oC and 18oC.
-The Malta Christmas weather is warmer than most of the European mainland.
+Christmas weather in Malta is warmer than most of mainland Europe.
 A sunny Malta Christmas week is par for the course in most years.

 Christmas Activities in Malta